 DETROIT – Welcome to Friday, Motown.

-Friday evening will be partly to mostly cloudy and very warm.
-As the Air Quality Alert winds down, temperatures will be in the low and mid-80s.
+Sunday will be mostly cloudy and very cold.
+Afternoon temperatures will be in the low 20s.

 Remember to download the FREE Local4Casters weather app -- it’s easily one of the best in the nation.
 Just search your app store under WDIV and it’s right there available for both iPhones and Androids!
 Or click the appropriate link below.